 8-day unique fishing trip at the Arctic Circle, West Greenland

-Trout fishing – Sea fishing by boat - Exclusive rights to the river - Pristine wilderness and dazzling nature – Greenlandic sealer culture - Private, spacious tents
+Fly fishing for Arctic Char – Sea fishing by boat - Exclusive rights to the river - Pristine wilderness and dazzling nature – Greenlandic sealer culture - Private, spacious tents

 Tours: July - August 2020 - 8 days - Guaranteed departure.
 Small groups, Max.
 8 people.
 For enquiries and booking please contact: email@example.com

 Arctic Char fly fishing and sea fishing with West Greenland Wildlife is a truly unique experience.
 We take you out into completely untouched nature.
 Here is peace and quiet unlike anywhere else.
 Nature is in charge here.
 All we can do is tag along and adapt - just like generations of Greenlanders have done before us.

 West Greenland Wildlife holds exclusive rights to fish in the Sassannguit river right on the Arctic Circle.
 The river is located in the middle of the Greenalndic wilderness and runs for 15 kilometers.
 Our groups are small, only 5-8 participants, and we have the whole area to ourselves.
 This gives you maximum opportunity to find your very own favorite fishing spot, where all the trout are biting.